JPT96/JPT96-MS-Project2/README.md

 </p>

 all of my HTML files pass the HTML validator. it just didn't offer the same copy and paste valid sticker as it did for CSS.
+For Javascript I found that my code works fine and has minimal errors, it says about having unexpected const's for example, and I can't see how when I'm defining an array. this is a variable that shouldn't change.
+So unfortunately I am unable to get a JS validator, but if you look at any website ever you'll find there are minor JS errors.

  ## Bugs